Did you know where Gold flows in streams!!

 Another reason for the importance of Switzerland is the quality and the reputation says the Metalor boss.
 A special feature is the “sworn precious metal testers”, who are employed by the refineries but carry out a federally certified quality test of the end product.
 “It’s only in this country, and these people face criminal prosecution if they slack on purpose or accidentally.”

 the delivered material goes through a process that has been practiced for many years.
 Everything that arrives is first checked for its precious metal content, regardless of whether it is already pre-refined bars from a mine, a vat of old silverware, or leftover metal from a watchmaking industry for recycling.
 The material is registered, then either melted down or chemically processed through various processes in order to assess its value.
-The supplier is paid the same day.
+The supplier is paid on the same day.

 Next, the metal mixture is further processed in the refinery, where the individual precious metals are gradually separated from one another and finally remelted in the purest possible form and processed further.
 “Depending on the starting material, this process can take between 15 and 50 days,” explains Montmollin.